 These potential problems do not affect the newer Powder BT/Recon BT or Pieps Pro BT/Black Diamond Guide BT transceivers.
 The locking mechanisms on those newer transceivers need to be slid, rather than pressed, to unlock the Off/Send/Search switch.

 There are three potential problems with the locking tabs on DSP transceivers.
 One is that the plastic tab can crack, as shown below.
 It is helpful to press the tab while looking for cracks.
-(I did receive a credible report of a locking tab that cracked on the back side.)
-Regardless of the make or model of your transceiver, you should perform a physical inspection of your avalanche transceiver periodically.
+(I have received two reports of locking tabs that cracked on the back where the crack was barely visible.)
+If cracked, the tab may not prevent the sliding switch from unintentionally changing from Send to Search (or Off).

-The second potential problem is the that locking tab might not lock the Off/Send/Search sliding switch.
-This might be the result of the sliding switch having been forced between Off, Send or Search without the tab being pressed, which can damage the locking mechanism.
-You should test that the sliding switch is locked in place every time you switch to Send mode.
-A video in this Instagram post explains how to inspect the switch on DSP transceivers.
+The second potential problem is that even if the locking tab is not cracked, it might not lock the Off/Send/Search sliding switch.
+This might be the result of the sliding switch having been forced between Off, Send, or Search without the tab being pressed, which can damage the locking mechanism.

 It is worth noting that when the locking tab fails to prevent the sliding switch from moving, regardless of the cause, an additional inline force is needed to move the sliding switch.

-Pieps released a new, hard-frame harness in early-2021 that locks the Off/Send/Search switch in the Send position.
+Pieps released a new, hard-frame harness in early 2021 that locks the DSP's Off/Send/Search switch in the Send position.
 This harness is being offered free of charge (by filling out this form).
 They are treating this as a recall of the harness rather than a recall of the transceiver.
-That's curious, because the problem is due to the device rather than the harness (although the harness does solve the problem).
+That's curious because the problem is due to the device rather than the harness (although the harness does solve the problem).

 The first three of these recommendations apply to all avalanche transceivers.
 The last recommendation, whether the locking tab will remain effective when the transceiver is in its harness, is DSP-specific.